Ketamine-Assisted Therapy (KAP)

 - Medical evaluation: Handled separately through the prescriber network (fees vary)

-- Preparation & integration sessions: Standard therapy session rate (may be covered by insurance if you have out-of-network benefits)
+- Preparation, medicine & integration sessions: Standard therapy session rate

 A full course of treatment—preparation, 4-6 medicine sessions, and integration—varies based on your needs.
 I’m happy to discuss specifics during our consultation.